If-statements

 Let’s develop a decision-making program!
 We want to develop a program that prompts the user to enter their age.
 If it was below the legal age to work in Ontario, Canada, the program prints “You are not yet eligible to work in Ontario.”, else it prints “You are eligible to work in Ontario.”

-In C, we use the if statement to make decisions.
-The if statement is a conditional statement that executes a block of code if a condition is true.
-The syntax of the if statement is as follows:
+statement is a conditional statement that executes a block of code if a condition is true

 if (condition) {